Supporting a Trainee with a Disability

 3. Long working hours: shift working can be demanding.

-4. Stigma and bias: Misconceptions or biases among colleagues and peers regarding capability which may impact integration and opportunities
+4. Stigma and bias: Misconceptions or biases among colleagues and peers regarding capability which may impact integration and opportunities.

 Below are resources that you may find useful or may wish to signpost your trainee to: